zhaocai/oh-my-posh/README.md

 Adjust your `Microsoft.PowerShell_profile.ps1` file to include both Posh-Git and PS-Agnoster Make sure the Posh-Git module is sourced before you source PS-Agnoster.
-This example assumes the location of PS-Agnoster is in my Github folder, adjust to your needs.
+This example assumes the location of PS-Agnoster is in the Github folder, adjust to your needs.

 ```
 Import-Module -Name posh-git -ErrorAction SilentlyContinue